hashicorp/hcp-sdk-go/README.md

 ### Cache

-The Cache interface lives under the `auth` package.
-It handles writing the user credentials obtained during browser login to the common location `/.config/hcp/credentials.json` in the home directory.
-The Cache has `Read` and `Write` methods that can be used to get and set stored HCP credentials.
+The Cache interface lives under the `tokencache` package.
+It handles writing the user, service-principal and workload identity provider tokens to the common location `/.config/hcp/creds-cache.json` in the home directory.
+The cached values are automatically read and written when a caching token source is used.

-Generally the contents of the Cache should be Read to get the latest, unexpired credentials.
-Without care, overwriting user credentials may cause unexpected authentication failures.

 ## Contributing